sebajor/simulink_models/DRAM/ROACH2/README.md

     functions.
 Usually because we reduce the samples to a 4 bit representation which is not supported by the typical parser libraries.
 So we made a wrapper for that sort of function.
-    As example, to comile the c code "testlib.c" to be used by the python ctypes package you have to issue the command:
+    As example, to compile the c code "testlib.c" to be used by the python ctypes package you have to issue the command:

     gcc -shared -Wl,-soname,testlib -o testlib.so -fPIC testlib.c